dcos/dcos-launch/dcos_launch/README.md

 ## Requirements
 * Linux operating system
 * SSH client installed on localhost
 * Properly set environment variables depending on the platform and provider your clusters will be running on.
-See the "Credentials" section in sample_configs/README.md for details.
+See the "Credentials" section in [the sample configs README](sample_configs/README.md) for details.

 ## Commands
 ### `dcos-launch create`